Website Search

 Thus, numbers like 0.5 (1/2) are easy to store, but not every number <1 can be created by adding a fixed number of fractions of the form 1/2, 1/4, 1/8, ...

 A really simple example is 0.1, or 1/10.
-This can be done with an infinite series, but whenever a computer stores 0.1, it's not exactly this number that is stored.
+This can be done with an infinite series (which is beyond the scope of this discussion), but whenever a computer stores 0.1, it's not exactly this number that is stored.

 Content Created by David Franzwa